 Based on need and demand, the project has delivered three additional developments:

-• An adaptation of the core training programme to Cancer Settings
+- An adaptation of the core training programme to Cancer Settings

-In collaboration with Greater Manchester Cancer Alliance and The Christie NHS Foundation Trust, the MECC for mental health training was contextualised to be used in Cancer Settings with the aim of normalising mental health and mental illness support for cancer patients.
+In collaboration with Greater Manchester Cancer Alliance and The Christie NHS Foundation Trust, the MECC for mental health training was contextualised to be used in Cancer Settings with the aim of normalising mental health and mental illness support for cancer patients. - An adaptation of the core training programme to Stroke Care Pathways

-In collaboration with a team from Lancashire & South Cumbria NHS Foundation Trust, this adaptation has developed tailored case studies, signposting links and the MECC approach to consider communication difficulties stroke survivors might experience.
+In collaboration with a team from Lancashire & South Cumbria NHS Foundation Trust, this adaptation has developed tailored case studies, signposting links and the MECC approach to consider communication difficulties stroke survivors might experience. - A module supporting conversations about menopause and mental health

 MECC for Menopause is an additional module that can be delivered as part of the core programme or as a stand-alone training module.
 It aims to promote conversations about menopause and to promote appropriate support within primary and community care services, the workplace and beyond.
-Find out more and register your interest for MECC for Menopause training
+Find out more and register your interest for MECC for Menopause training.

 Phase Two